hloodu/fake-news-dectector/README.md

 A machine learning web app that detects whether a news article is real or fake.

 Built with Python, scikit-learn, and Streamlit.
-Also uses WordCloud, pandas, RandomForestClassifier, joblib, matplotlib, and seaborn.
+Also uses pandas, RandomForestClassifier, and joblib.
+Data visualizations made with WordCloud, matplotlib, and seaborn.

 Try the app [here](https://fake-news-dectector-hqvbgbfg2md5cbqx2fwvus.streamlit.app/)!